 Is Marketing Myopia Good or Bad?

-- assuming the product quality without thorough research
+- Assuming product quality without conducting proper research

 Who Coined the Term Marketing Myopia?